 Durability, Maintenance, and Real-World Reliability

-Lifecycle factors materially change the value you get from a smarter, more efficient appliance.
+Lifecycle factors materially change the value you get from a high-efficiency appliance.
 Energy savings matter, but so do how long the unit lasts, how often it needs service, and what those services cost.

 Typical lifespans and what they mean for value